RichardKelley/dendron/docs/1_tutorial_seq.md

 ## The Chat Loop

 Our agent is now ready to talk to us.
-Since we're still managing the chat state outside of our behavior tree, you'll find that the logic is quite similar to the previous part:
+Since we're still managing the chat state outside our behavior tree, you'll find that the logic is quite similar to the previous part:

 ```python linenums="1"
 chat = []